jD91mZM2/termplay/README_template.md

 ## Compatibility

-This tool is tested in GNOME Terminal and Konsole.
+This tool is tested in GNOME Terminal, Konsole and alacritty (glitchy but amazing framerate).
 Might not be fully or supported at all by whatever terminal you use.

 ## Using